pakastin/frzr/README.md

 I challenge you to do a similar bench with your favourite framework x ;)

 ## documentation
-Not completely there yet.
-Will add more details here soon..
+I know it's still missing details – will add them soon..

 ### View